gchux/cloud-run-ssh/README.md

 export USQL_VERSION='...'          # see: https://github.com/xo/usql/releases

-export SSH_USER='user'             # whatever user you want to use to login into the SSH server export SSH_USER='pass'             # whatever password you want to use to login into the SSH server
+export SSH_USER='user'             # whatever user you want to use to login into the SSH server export SSH_PASS='pass'             # whatever password you want to use to login into the SSH server

 export WEB_PORT=8080               # whatever TCP port you want to use to server the WEB SSH server